See latest advice for UoN community and details of how to report symptoms or test results

 Energy for Business

-We welcome all enquiries, but if your business is classified as an Small to Medium Enterprise (SME) and located in the Derbyshire or Nottinghamshire region you may be able to access funded support through the Energy for Business scheme.
+We welcome all enquiries, but if your business is classified as an Small to Medium Enterprise (SME), and located in the Derbyshire, Nottinghamshire or Leicestershire region, you may be able to access funded support through the Energy for Business scheme.
 Delivered by the Energy Innovation and Collaboration team and funded by the European Regional Development Fund, this low-carbon innovation project offers product research and development, business support and capital funding.
 Funded support is just the start - we will sign-post you to other opportunities.

 We welcome the opportunity to collaborate if you have an innovate project or energy saving idea.
 By working together we can make a difference to our energy future, help you grow your business and as a result benefit the local economy.